 CCEP currently has no Ordinary Shares held in treasury.
 Under the Companies Act 2006, Ordinary Shares bought back may be held in treasury or may be cancelled.
 Ordinary Shares held in treasury may be either sold for cash or transferred for the purposes of an employee share scheme (subject, if necessary, to Shareholders' approval at a general meeting).
 Whilst CCEP therefore has a choice of either holding or cancelling any Ordinary Shares it may purchase, given that its Ordinary Shares are held and settled within DTC, CCEP is most likely to choose to cancel any such Ordinary Shares.
-This is the approach that has been taken in respect of the 2020 Share Buyback Programme, under which all Ordinary Shares bought back have to date been cancelled immediately.
 If, notwithstanding the above, CCEP decides not to cancel such Ordinary Shares, but instead hold them in treasury, CCEP would have regard to any investor guidelines regarding the purchase of Ordinary Shares intended to be held in treasury and their holding or resale.

-CCEP has share awards outstanding over 4,581,088 Ordinary Shares, representing 1.0062% of CCEP's ordinary issued share capital as at 12 April 2021.
+CCEP has share awards outstanding over 4,091,346 Ordinary Shares, representing 0.8957% of CCEP's ordinary issued share capital as at 11 April 2022.

-Authority is sought for CCEP to purchase, in aggregate under Resolutions 26 and/or 27, an amount of Ordinary Shares which, as at 12 April 2021, is up to 10% of its issued Ordinary Shares, however, this authorised amount will be reduced by an amount equal to the number of Ordinary Shares that are purchased or agreed to be purchased by CCEP after 12 April 2021 and before 26 May 2021 pursuant to the authority granted at CCEP's 2020 annual general meeting.
+Authority is sought for CCEP to purchase, in aggregate under Resolutions 27 and/or 28, an amount of Ordinary Shares which, as at 11 April 2022, is up to 10% of its issued Ordinary Shares, however, this authorised amount will be reduced by an amount equal to the number of Ordinary Shares that are purchased or agreed to be purchased by CCEP after 11 April 2022 and before 27 May 2022 pursuant to the authority granted at CCEP's 2021 annual general meeting (if any).
 This is to ensure that the amount being whitewashed pursuant to Resolution 23 will always be the maximum potential shareholding of Olive and any person acting in concert with Olive.

-Resolutions 26 and/or 27 are proposed as special resolutions, which require 75% majority of the votes to be cast in favour to be passed.
+Resolutions 27 and/or 28 are proposed as special resolutions, which require 75% majority of the votes to be cast in favour to be passed.